pypsa-meets-earth/pypsa-earth/doc/tutorial.rst

 Prerequisites and learning material
 ===================================

-PyPSA meets Africa builds on top of several open-source packages, which are here recalled together with recommended sources to learn them from scratch.
+PyPSA meets Earth builds on top of several open-source packages, which are here recalled together with recommended sources to learn them from scratch.

 .. _data_science_basics: